Homemade Nacho Cheese Sauce

 Once the milk heats through, the mixture should be thick and bubbly.

-The freshly grated cheese is important, because pre-shredded cheeses in bags usually have things like powdered cellulose that are there to prevent caking.
+Now turn off the heat and add freshly grated cheddar.
+Remember I told you above that freshly grated is important, because pre-shredded cheeses in bags usually have things like powdered cellulose that are there to prevent caking.
 Those will make your sauce grainy, so make sure you actually buy a block of cheddar and grate it yourself.
-It only takes a few minutes.

 It should have a flowy texture that runs and drips off the spoon in an even ribbon:

 If at any point the nacho cheese gets too thick and doesn’t “run” off the spoon, just add more water or milk, and whisk to combine.
-It will smooth out again beautifully.

 (Since I’ve been asked so many times, this is the mini-cast iron skillet picture above).

-Heat the leftover nacho cheese in a skillet over medium low heat until melted and warm.
-Add 2 tbsp of water and whisk until the cheese looks smooth and creamy again (adding moisture should restore that creamy smooth texture).
+Heat the leftover nacho cheese in a skillet over low heat until melted and warm.
+Add 2 tbsp of water or milk and whisk until the cheese looks smooth and creamy again (adding moisture should restore that creamy smooth texture).
 If the sauce is still too thick and doesn’t “flow” well, add more liquid and whisk again.
 Do not reheat nacho cheese in the microwave.

-I recommend a crockpot, a fondue pot, or a saucepan over a warming plate.
+Keep on low heat on the stove, adding more liquid as needed to keep a smooth texture.
+Or use a crockpot, a fondue pot, or a saucepan over a warming plate.

 Nacho Cheese Sauce